 So having the “natural immunity sterilised out of us” just doesn’t cut it for me.
 How could I, with my idyllic childhood and my amazing health food, get so freaking ill all the time?
 My mother was the biggest health freak around–she would put most of my current “crunchy” friends to shame.
 She didn’t drink, she didn’t smoke, she didn’t do drugs and we certainly weren’t allowed to watch whatever we wanted on telly or wear plastic shoes or any of that stuff.
 She LIVED alternative health.
 And you know what?
 I’m glad she gave us the great diet that we had, I’m glad that she cared about us in that way.

-But it just didn’t stop me getting childhood illnesses.
+But it just didn’t stop me from getting childhood illnesses.

 My two vaccinated children, on the other hand, have rarely been ill, have had antibiotics maybe twice in their lives, if that (not like me who got so many illnesses which needed treatment with antibiotics that I developed a resistance to them, which led me to be hospitalized with penicillin-resistant quinsy at 21–you know that old fashioned disease that killed Queen Elizabeth I and which was almost wiped out through use of antibiotics).